Skip to content

 Can God create a stone so heavy that even God cannot lift it?
 This classic paradox questions whether the concept of omnipotence is logically coherent.

-The Omnipotence Paradox challenges whether the concept of unlimited divine power is logically coherent.
-The most famous formulation - “Can God create a stone so heavy that even God cannot lift it?” - appears to trap the theist in a dilemma: if God can create such a stone, there is something God cannot do (lift it), and if God cannot create it, there is also something God cannot do.
-Either way, omnipotence seems self-defeating.
-The paradox has roots stretching back to ancient philosophy, but Averroes gave it rigorous treatment in the 12th century, Thomas Aquinas formulated the most influential theistic response, and 20th-century philosophers like J.L.
+The Omnipotence Paradox asks whether unlimited divine power makes logical sense.
+The famous version - “Can God create a stone so heavy that even God cannot lift it?” - traps the theist either way: if God can make such a stone, there is something God cannot do (lift it); if God cannot make it, there is also something God cannot do.
+Either answer seems to defeat omnipotence.
+We score it 35/100 for soundness: the simple stone version is largely solved by redefining omnipotence as “the power to do all logically possible things,” but deeper versions about self-limitation still bite.
+The paradox traces back to ancient philosophy, but Averroes gave it serious treatment in the 12th century, Thomas Aquinas wrote the most influential theistic response, and 20th-century philosophers like J.L.
 Mackie and George Mavrodes sharpened both the attack and the defense.
-We give it a soundness score of 35/100 - the naive stone paradox is largely resolved through careful redefinition of omnipotence, but more sophisticated variants about self-limitation and the scope of logical possibility remain genuinely challenging.

 The Core Paradox